ioios-io/demos/Home Assistant with ESPHome/README.md

 #### 2b) [Combining Phases 1 & 2](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/2b.%20Lights%20and%20Media%20Combined)
 Build the ESPHome files to combine everything so far primarily for those who do not want the climate control which follows.
 ## 3) [Climate Controller](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/3.%20Climate%20Control)
-To use this function you will need to supply 3 entities:
+To use this function you will need to supply the entity `climate` to ESPHome.
-1) `climate:` This is the id of the generic_thermostat in HA
-2) `climateHeater:` The heat source, usually a `switch.` in HA.
-3) `climateTemperature:` Usually an averaged `sensor.` from HA.

-We need to define 2 extra `sensors` also to provide an average temperature and also the target temperature ready to send to the ESPs.
+We need to define 2 extra `sensors` in HA to provide an average temperature and also the target temperature to send to the ESPs.

 ## 4) [All-In-One](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/4.%20All-In-One)
 Combining all of the above functions into one device.